DigitalGeographyLab/some-urbangreens/README.md

-# some-urbangreens

-### Understanding the use of urban green spaces from user-generated geographic information
+# Understanding the use of urban green spaces from user-generated geographic information

-Scripts and documentation related to the analysis of urban green area use.
+This repository provides supplementary information for the article **Understanding the use of urban green spaces from user-generated geographic information**.
+To cite the article, or any material in this repository, please use the following citation:

+Heikinheimo, V. V., Tenkanen, H., Bergroth, C., Järv, O., Hiippala, T., & Toivonen, T. (Accepted/In press).
+Understanding the use of urban green spaces from user-generated geographic information.
+Landscape and Urban Planning.

+## Contents

+Additional details and processing scripts:

 1. [**Green space polygons**](vihersome-green-areas.md)
 2. **Point data pre-processing**